rory-hayes/payslip-buddy-ai/docs/RUNBOOKS.md

 # Payslip Companion Runbooks

+## Secrets Hygiene & Supabase Keys
+1. The Supabase anon key checked into earlier commits has been rotated.
+Never hard-code project URLs or keys; configure them via `VITE_SUPABASE_URL` and `VITE_SUPABASE_ANON_KEY` in the web `.env` file (see `apps/web/.env.sample`).
+2. Run `npm run check:supabase` locally or in CI.
+The script (`scripts/ci/check_supabase_keys.sh`) scans tracked files for common Supabase tokens and fails the build if one is detected.
+3. If rotation is required again, update the environment variables in Lovable/CI, invalidate previous keys in the Supabase dashboard, and document the change in this section.

 ## LLM Outage or Spend Cap Triggered
 1. Inspect the most recent `events` rows for `llm_cap_reached` or `llm_error` to confirm the failure mode.
 2. Query `llm_usage` for the affected `user_id` and day: `select sum(cost) from llm_usage where user_id = :id and created_at >= date_trunc('day', now());` Compare the sum against `LLM_SPEND_DAILY_CAP_USD` in the API environment.